mongramosjr/wifi-hotspot/README.md

 ### Install and deploy MySQL server

 Preparing to package installation.
-MySQL password is set at “raspbian”.
+MySQL password is set at “**raspbian**”.
 Of course you can put whatever you want.

 ```console
 sudo apt-get install -y debconf-utils